Roadtrip um den Mont Ventoux (Frankreich)

 It will never fit in the top case… 🙂

 For lunch, you will have several options (regional food).
-But if you feel adventurous, we recommend that you give it a try at Les Baux Jus (info here).
+But if you feel adventurous, I recommend that you give it a try at Les Baux Jus (info here).
 It is a grocery and a restaurant where they serve organic rawfood and juices.
-We tried the vegan discovery menu and it was delicious.
-Definitely unusual compared to the other traditional restaurants but it felt good.

 Les Baux Jus Baux-de-Provence Cruizador